Shashantkashyap/Lattice/README.md

 https://www.postman.com/grey-space-839917/workspace/shashant/collection/29320905-1cf4cf06-226b-4faf-9e34-e25b1cb4e5ce?action=share&creator=29320905.

 I had added 1 additional REST API for Psychiatrist login.
-I would not create lots of data in database, but you can chech the working of api in postman collection.
+I would not create lots of data in database, but you can check the working of api in postman collection.
 I would add a feature of OTP validation for email authentication.

 All other requirements are fullfilled in the code.